debops/debops/docs/ansible/roles/slapd/slapd-overlays.rst

 --------------------------------------------

-The `memberOf overlay`__ is used to update the LDAP objects of group members when they are added or removed from a particular ``groupOfNames`` object.
+The `memberOf overlay`__ is used to update the LDAP objects of group members when they are added or removed from a particular ``groupOfNames`` object, as well as "role occupants" defined in a given ``organizationalRole`` object.
-Applications and services can search for objects with the ``memberOf`` attribute with specific values to get the list of groups a given user belongs to.
+Applications and services can search for objects with the ``memberOf`` attribute with specific values to get the list of groups or roles a given user belongs to.

 .. __: https://www.openldap.org/doc/admin24/overlays.html#Reverse%20Group%20Membership%20Maintenance